+[B] Time Adjusted Method or Discounted Method: under which four methods are there;

+- 1. Net Present Value method

+- 2.Profitability Index Method

-(B) Time Adjusted Method or Discounted Method - under which four methods are there; First is Net Present Value Method, second is Profitability Index Method third is Benefit Cost Ratio Method and fourth is Internal Rate of Return Method.
-(A)Traditional Method: It is the method of evaluating of investment proposal where the amount of benefit as expected from the investment proposal in different subsequent years is given equal weightage.
-It means that under this method the value of the benefit of the current year and the subsequent year, both are considered as same.
-Under this method the time value of money in respect of cash flows is not taken into consideration.
-However, the time value of money goes to decrease with the passage of time and it goes to decrease the value of the benefit at different rates in different years to come but when these values are ignored and amount of benefit is not adjusted with the time value of money, it is called traditional method.
-Under this method investment proposal is evaluated on the basis of payback period and accounting rate of return.
+- 3. Benefit Cost Ratio Method

+- 4. Internal Rate of Return Method

+[A] Traditional method : It is the method of evaluating of investment proposal where the amount of benefit as expected from the investment proposal in different subsequent years is given equal weightage.
+It means that under this method the value of the benefit of the current year and the subsequent year both are considered as same.
+Under this method the time value of money in respect of cash inflows is not taken into consideration.
+However the time value of money goes to decrease with the passage of time and it goes to decrease the value of the benefit at different rates in different years to come but when these values are ignored and amount of the benefit is not adjusted with the time value of money it is called traditional method.
+Under this method investment proposal is evaluated on the basis of Payback period and accounting rate of return.

-(1) Pay Back Period: It is the most common and very popular method of evaluating investment proposal.
-Under this method we select that investment proposal in which payback period is comparatively low.
-It means that we calculate payback period of every investment proposal and recommend for selection to those investment proposal where payback period is low.
-Pay Back Period is the period within which the cost of investment is realized.
-This method represents the period (normally in number of years) which is required to get back the original cost of the investment by annual savings.
-Thus, under this method it is observed on the basis of annual savings that in how many years the total amount of capital expenditure will be recovered.
-There are several components with the help of that Pay Back Period is calculated such as; cost of investment, economic life of the project, salvage value, depreciation, annual cash flows or cash flows before depreciation but after taxes.
+1. Payback period :It is the most common and very popular method of evaluating investment proposal under this method we select that investment proposal in which payback period is comparatively low.It means that we calculate payback period of every investment proposal and recommend for selection to those investment proposal where payback period is low.
+Payback period is the period within which the cost of investment is realized.
+This method represents the period [normally in number of years] which is required to get back the original cost of the investment bi - annual savings.
+Thus under this method it is observed on the basis of annual savings that in how many years the total amount of the capital expenditure will be recovered.
+There are several components with the help of that payback period is calculated such as; cost of investment, economic life of the project, Salvage value, depreciation ,annual cash inflows or cash flows before depreciation but after taxes.

-This period is calculated under two different situations- One is when the amount of the cash inflows is equal in each and every year throughout the economic life of the project and other situation is when this amount is different in different years throughout the life.
+This period is calculated under two different situations - one is when the amount of the cash inflows is equal in each and every year throughout the economic life of the project and other situation is when this amount is different in different years throughout the life.